rowhitt-hub/ML/globaltemp/README.md

-Here is a **clean, professional GitHub README.md** suitable for a beginner–intermediate **Time Series Temperature Forecasting project**.

-You can copy this directly into `README.md`.

----

-# 🌍 Global Temperature Forecasting using Time Series Models
+Global Temperature Forecasting using Time Series Models

 This project analyzes historical global temperature data and builds forecasting models to predict future temperatures using classical **time series techniques**.

 The goal of the project is to explore how statistical forecasting models such as **SARIMA** and **Holt-Winters Exponential Smoothing** can be used to model long-term temperature trends.

----

-# 📊 Project Overview
+ Project Overview

 Climate data often exhibits: